rbms-bsc/DCRMR/_pages/Title/Title-of-manifestation.md

 ## 1.2.3 General rule

-<a name="1.2.3.1">1.2.3.1</a> Transcribe the title of manifestation in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.
+<a name="1.2.3.1">1.2.3.1</a> Transcribe the title of manifestation in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 ## 1.2.31 Title information not appearing on title page